Level/abstract-level/README.md

 #### `LEVEL_DATABASE_NOT_OPEN`

-TODO: reevaluate: is it "store" or "database"?
-Store made sense when we had `levelup`, in the sense that it had an underlying store.

 Not yet implemented.
-When an operation was made on a store while it was closing or closed, or when a store failed to `open()`, including when `close()` was called in the mean time.
+When an operation was made on a database while it was closing or closed, or when a database failed to `open()`, including when `close()` was called in the mean time.

 #### `LEVEL_DATABASE_NOT_CLOSED`

 Not yet implemented.
-When a store failed to `close()`.
+When a database failed to `close()`.

 #### `LEVEL_ITERATOR_NOT_OPEN`

 Not yet implemented.
-When an operation was made on an iterator while it was closing or closed, which may also be the result of the store being closed.
+When an operation was made on an iterator while it was closing or closed, which may also be the result of the database being closed.

 #### `LEVEL_ITERATOR_BUSY`